-Compu-Centro, the computer services and informatics unit of the Deanship for Academic Affairs, is located on the second floor of the campus main building.
+Informatic Unit the computer services and informatics unit of the Deanship for Academic Affairs, is located on the second floor of the Dr. Guillermo Arbona-Irizarry Building (Campus Main Building).
 It opens from 7:30 am to 9:00 pm during the academic year.
 The Center helps faculty, students, and staff in their efforts to develop and enhance their information technology skills, and supports the academic, research, and service activities of the institution.

-Compu-Centro holds several activities throughout the year from which users may select, depending on their needs.
+Informatic Unit holds several activities throughout the year from which users may select, depending on their needs.
 These include workshops, formal courses, special training sessions, one-on-one teaching, small group teaching, conferences, demonstrations, orientations, and technical help and support.
 The staff also plans and organizes custom-made activities for individuals, groups, or faculty members with special needs or interests.

-Compu-Centro operates a two- room PC technology section, used for training and independent work, and two electronic classrooms for formal courses and specialized training.
+Informatic Unit operates a two- room PC technology section, used for training and independent work, and two electronic classrooms for formal courses and specialized training.
 Each classroom is equipped with instructor and student PC workstations, a high-resolution video projector, an electronic whiteboard, and printers.
 All units in these classrooms are connected to the campus computer network and the Internet.
 Computers provide access to the most commonly used computer applications on campus, including specialized health sciences programs.